infinityq-tech/titanq-examples/Protein Folding/README.md

 ## Introduction

 The Protein Folding Problem refers to the prediction of the three-dimensional structure of a protein based on its fundamental sequence of amino acids[^2][^3][^4].
-There are 20 different amino acids[^5] and proteins consists of one or more chains of amino acids, referred to as polypeptides.
+There are 20 different amino acids[^5] and proteins consist of one or more chains of amino acids, referred to as polypeptides.

 Protein structure has been extensively researched for over a half-century due to its importance in chemistry, biology, and medicine.
 Many classical algorithms have been developed to tackle this problem.
 However, they suffer from limited performance and accuracy when confronted with larger problems due to the intrinsic NP-hardness of the problem.